 There are some days you will joyfully skip out of the hospital at 4:45 PM and others you will be scarfing down cafeteria chicken nuggets at 7:00 PM because you are already late for your next case.
 If you go home on those late days with the feeling that you also need to read 4 chapters of Pestana’s that night, it will cause you undue stress and make you to try to study when you aren’t retaining anything.
 I recommend creating weekly “tasks” so that those days when you do get home at 4:45 PM, you can do a little extra that night and when you end up leaving at 9:00 PM, you don’t feel obligated to stay up until 1:00 AM.

-You will NOT be fully prepared for the Shelf exams by only learning from the patients and cases you see during your days on the wards.
+2. You will NOT be fully prepared for the shelf exams by only learning from the patients and cases you see during your days on the wards.

 These are certainly important and I do believe that seeing a disease first hand is the best way to learn it, but there is no way you are going to see everything you need to know for Urology AND Ophthalmology AND Surgical Oncology in 8 weeks or less.
 You need to sit down and read about these topics in order to succeed.

-Like Step 1, don’t overwhelm yourself with the number of resources for each rotation.
+3. Like Step 1, don’t overwhelm yourself with the number of exam resources you use for each rotation.

-It is OKAY to give up on a resource.
+5. It is okay to give up on a resource.

-Hopefully, these help.
 Study hard for the shelves but keep in mind that if you survived Step 1 you can survive anything.
-And lastly, enjoy third year if for no other reason than you sometimes get away with wearing doctor pajamas to work.
+And lastly, enjoy third year if for no other reason than you sometimes get away with wearing doctor pajamas to work!